petarjs/awesome-serbia/README.md

 ## Videos

-- [Serbia - One journey, million impressions](https://www.youtube.com/watch?v=xDHpcAFSMr0) - Video by National Tourism Organisation of Serbia
+- [Serbia - One journey, million impressions](https://www.youtube.com/watch?v=xDHpcAFSMr0) - Video by National Tourism Organisation of Serbia.
-- [A day in Belgrade](https://www.youtube.com/watch?v=FLKXSgXNl8w) - Beautiful 4K Motion Time-lapse
+- [A day in Belgrade](https://www.youtube.com/watch?v=FLKXSgXNl8w) - Beautiful 4K Motion Time-lapse.
-- [Belgrade in 4K](https://www.youtube.com/watch?v=cWsoNv24Syo) - Walk the streets of Belgrade in this awesome video
+- [Belgrade in 4K](https://www.youtube.com/watch?v=cWsoNv24Syo) - Walk the streets of Belgrade in this awesome video.
-- [Serbian Food](https://www.youtube.com/watch?v=aqO4MESw_Og) - This Mouth-watering video will show you some of the awesome food you can try in Serbia
+- [Serbian Food](https://www.youtube.com/watch?v=aqO4MESw_Og) - This Mouth-watering video will show you some of the awesome food you can try in Serbia.
-- [10 Cool Places to visit in Serbia](https://www.youtube.com/watch?v=uH8AbaIHsVg) - Showing nice cities and natural beauties
+- [10 Cool Places to visit in Serbia](https://www.youtube.com/watch?v=uH8AbaIHsVg) - Showing nice cities and natural beauties.
-- [The City of Nis from Air](https://www.youtube.com/watch?v=6ds7-Uleu4o) - Nis - a nice city in the south-eastern Serbia
+- [The City of Nis from Air](https://www.youtube.com/watch?v=6ds7-Uleu4o) - Nis - a nice city in the south-eastern Serbia.

 ## Articles

-- [Serbia Tourism Webiste](http://www.serbia.com/) - Amazing resources to plan your stay in Serbia
+- [Serbia Tourism Webiste](http://www.serbia.com/) - Amazing resources to plan your stay in Serbia.

 ## Co-Working Spaces